Misss-techy/Misss-techy/README.md

 <!--About Me-->

 <h3><samp> <img align="center" width=25px src="https://cdn-icons-png.flaticon.com/512/7334/7334294.png"> ABOUT ME  </samp></h3>
-<samp>I'm a Full-time coder code and a Part-time Designer.
+<samp>I'm a Full-time coder and a Part-time Designer.
 Loves innovating and building never before seen things.
 Currently obsessed with Virtual Reality.
 I mean how can we shift to an entirely new world by putting on a pair of glasses?
 VR blows my mind.
 I do catch bugs in my free time only if they are technial.
 Always open to exciting oppurtunites!</samp>
+<p></p>

 <!--footer-->
-<h1></h1>
 <div align="middle">
 <img align="center" width="58px" src="https://komarev.com/ghpvc/?username=Misss-techy&style=flat&color=FFDF2B&label=views" alt="visitor badge"/>&nbsp;
 <samp>|</samp> &nbsp;